ethereum/consensus-specs/specs/core/0_beacon-chain.md

     assert is_active_validator(validator, get_current_epoch(state))
     # Verify the validator has not yet exited
     assert validator.exit_epoch == FAR_FUTURE_EPOCH
-    # Verify the validator has not initiated an exit
-    assert validator.initiated_exit is False
     # Exits must specify an epoch when they become valid; they are not valid before then
     assert get_current_epoch(state) >= exit.epoch
     # Verify the validator has been active long enough